QwertycowMoo/CS225-Final-Clone/README.md

 # Using the program
 This program runs through the command line.
 The executable name is `./spotigraph`.
 Make sure to cd into `\graphArtists`, run `make`, and determine your csv file path before you run any of the following commands.

+## To print a list of all artists in a csv file:
+`./spotigraph file.csv -a`
+Ex:
+`./spotigraph artist_connections.csv -a`

 ## To find a path between two artists using BFS:
 `./spotigraph "Source Artist Name" "Destination Artist Name" file.csv -path=bfs`
 Ex: